remlapmot/mrrobust/README.md

  * The `addplot` package is available here <http://fmwww.bc.edu/repec/bocode/a/addplot.zip>.
  * The `heterogi` command is available here <https://ideas.repec.org/c/boc/bocode/s449201.html>.

-Extract the two zip archives and save all files on your adopath.
+Extract the zip archives and save all files on your adopath.

 Author
 =======